awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tr-sdk.md

 **Note**
 The amount of time, in seconds, that you are billed for training is returned in `BillableTrainingTimeInSeconds`\.

-For information about the metrics that are returned by the Amazon Rekognition Custom Labels, see [Accessing Amazon Rekognition Custom Labels Training Results \(SDK\)](tr-metrics-api.md)\.
+For information about the metrics that are returned by the Amazon Rekognition Custom Labels, see [Accessing Amazon Rekognition Custom Labels training results \(SDK\)](tr-metrics-api.md)\.

 **To access training results \(SDK\)**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` permissions\.
-For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Use the following examples to get the locations of the summary file and the evaluation manifest snapshot\.
 Replace `project_arn` with the Amazon Resource Name \(ARN\) of the project that contains the model\.
-For more information, see [Creating an Amazon Rekognition Custom Labels Project](cp-create-project.md)\.
+For more information, see [Creating an Amazon Rekognition Custom Labels project](cp-create-project.md)\.
 Replace `version_name` with the name of the model version\.
-For more information, see [Training a Model \(SDK\)](tm-sdk.md)\.
+For more information, see [Training a model \(SDK\)](tm-sdk.md)\.

 ------
 #### [ CLI ]